B2Opt: Learning to Optimize Black-box Optimization with Little Budget: Abstract

 \section{Abstract}

-Learning to optimize (L2O) has emerged as a powerful framework for black-box optimization (BBO).
-L2O learns the optimization strategies from the target task automatically without human intervention.
-This paper focuses on obtaining better performance when handling high-dimensional and expensive BBO with little function evaluation cost, which is the core challenge of black-box optimization.
-However, current L2O-based methods are weak for this due to a large number of evaluations on expensive black-box functions during training and poor representation of optimization strategy.
-To achieve this, 1) we utilize the cheap surrogate functions of the target task to guide the design of the optimization strategies; 2) drawing on the mechanism of evolutionary algorithm (EA), we propose a novel framework called B2Opt, which has a stronger representation of optimization strategies.
-Compared to the BBO baselines, B2Opt can achieve 3 to $10^6$ times performance improvement with less function evaluation cost.
-We test our proposal in high-dimensional synthetic functions and two real-world applications.
+The core challenge of high-dimensional and expensive black-box optimization (BBO) is how to obtain better performance faster with little function evaluation cost.
+The essence of the problem is how to design an efficient optimization strategy tailored to the target task.
+This paper designs a powerful optimization framework to automatically learn the optimization strategies from the target or cheap surrogate task without human intervention.
+However, current methods are weak for this due to poor representation of optimization strategy.
+To achieve this, 1) drawing on the mechanism of genetic algorithm, we propose a deep neural network framework called B2Opt, which has a stronger representation of optimization strategies based on survival of the fittest; 2) B2Opt can utilize the cheap surrogate functions of the target task to guide the design of the efficient optimization strategies.
+Compared to the state-of-the-art BBO baselines, B2Opt can achieve multiple orders of magnitude performance improvement with less function evaluation cost.
+We validate our proposal on high-dimensional synthetic functions and two real-world applications.
 We also find that deep B2Opt performs better than shallow ones.